cloudify-cosmo/getcloudify.org/guide/3.1/installation-cli.md

 The following commands will install the latest Cloudify milestone:

 {% highlight bash %}
-pip install Cloudify --pre
+pip install cloudify --pre
 {% endhighlight %}

 ## installing a specific Milestone Release
 Now let's say you want to install the 3.1m5 release specifically.
 You should run:

 {% highlight bash %}
-pip install Cloudify==3.1rc2
+pip install cloudify==3.1rc2
 {% endhighlight %}

 ## installing from Github